-Our domestic sales force currently consists of one sales director and three field salespersons.
-We expect to hire additional sales and marketing personnel throughout 2018, with a goal that our sales and marketing department will have a minimum of six staff focused on sales and two on marketing by the end of 2018.
+Our domestic sales force currently consists of one sales director and one field salesperson.
+Our sales director is currently responsible for servicing the eastern half of the U.S. and our field salesperson handles the western half of the U.S. We expect to hire two additional sales and marketing personnel during 2019, with a goal that our sales and marketing department will have a minimum of four by the end of 2019.